2014 NINA scholarship recipients

 2013 NINA scholarship recipients

-The Northern Illinois Newspaper Association honored three outstanding student journalists this past spring in the association’s 16th annual Northern Illinois High School Journalist of the Year scholarship competition.
+The Northern Illinois Newspaper Association honored three outstanding student journalists this spring in the association’s 16th annual Northern Illinois High School Journalist of the Year scholarship competition.

 Joshua Rosenblat, a graduate of Deerfield High School, was this year’s first place winner and Northern Illinois High School Journalist of the Year.